martwo/BoostNumpy/doc/dstream/mapping/converter/index.rst

 Converter
 =========

-Converters are used to automatically convert between return and output types and argument and core shape types, respectively.
-Converters are MPL functions.
+Converters are meta-functions and are used to automatically convert C++ function return types into output mapping types, and C++ function argument types into core shape types.

 .. toctree::
    :maxdepth: 3